 - $55 yurts

 Many trails in the park are popular for horseback riding, biking, and hiking.
-There are nearly 15 miles of soft-surface (usually dirt) trails in the park that suit all levels of ability and are designed for all users.
-The majority of the trails are open to horseback riders, pedestrians, and mountain bikers alike.
+The park has nearly 15 miles of soft-surface (usually dirt) trails that suit all levels of ability and are designed for all users.
+Most trails are open to horseback riders, pedestrians, and mountain bikers.

-Bear creek lake park is home to eight trails, of which two of which are even paved.
-Some of these trails connect to other paved trail systems in other regions of the park.
+Bear Creek Lake Park is home to eight trails, two of which are paved.
+Some of these trails connect to other paved trail systems in other park regions.

 Each month, they stocked the lake once or twice.
 They stocked the lake with a wide variety of fish species, including rainbow trout, saugeye, small-mouth bass, and yellow perch, and in the off-season, you can find tiger muskies or walleye if you get lucky.
 You can also take saugeye longer than 21 inches but only one at a time in a whole day.
 Also, Ice fishing is allowed in the park but at your own risk, so be careful before trying anything new.

 Horseback riding, private lessons, and hayrides are available at Bear Creek Ranch Stables in the park from April through October.
 This beautiful wilderness area boasts approximately 15 miles of multi-use dirt trails.
 The trails include open meadows, creek-side trails, and spectacular views from Mount Carbon.

 As a reminder, horses are not allowed on the Owl Trail, Fitness Trail, Cottonwood Trail, or certain sections of the Fisherman’s Trail and must remain on the designated trails only.